hadakoi/cryptonite_taskphase_Aryan/TaskPhase2/Forensics/BITSCTF/MogamBro's Guilty Pleasure.md

 Which essentially leads us to understand that there is a message hidden within this text.

-Now upon searching the first bill it seems to quite literally give us the solver?! which is essentially asking us to decode the spam hence we use this decoder [``spammimic``](https://www.spammimic.com/decode.shtml)
+From here we understand this is basically spam is essentially asking us to decode the spam hence we use this decoder [``spammimic``](https://www.spammimic.com/decode.shtml)

 hence returning us our flag ``BITSCTF{sp4m_2_ph1sh_U}�``